ay-lab/ATACProc/README.md

 	The last parameter, *TSSFile*, needs a special mention.
 User can apply the following awk script to the reference genome annotation file (indicated in the parameter *RefChrAnnotFile*) to produce a file with TSS information.

-	Assuming user has downloaded the reference genome specific gene annotation file using one of the ftp links provided above, when the reference genome is either hg19, hg38 or mm10, user should apply the following awk script to obtain a TSS file (input_TSS.gtf) from the gene annotation file (input.gtf) :
+	Assuming user has downloaded the reference genome specific gene annotation file using one of the ftp links provided above, when the reference genome is either hg19, hg38 or mm10, user can apply the following awk script to obtain a TSS file (input_TSS.gtf) from the gene annotation file (input.gtf) (Note: it is always best to check the .gtf file format) :

 		awk -F'[\t]' '{if ((substr($1,1,1)!="#") && ($3=="transcript")) {if ($7=="+") {print "chr"$1"\t"$4"\t"$4"\t"$3"\t"$4"\t"$5"\t"$7"\t"$9} else {print "chr"$1"\t"$5"\t"$5"\t"$3"\t"$4"\t"$5"\t"$7"\t"$9}}}' input.gtf > input_TSS.gtf

-	When the reference genome is mm9, user should apply the following script:
+	When the reference genome is mm9, user can apply the following script (it is best to check the .gtf file format):

 		awk -F'[\t]' '{if ((substr($1,1,1)!="#") && ($3=="exon")) {if ($7=="+") {print "chr"$1"\t"$4"\t"$4"\t"$3"\t"$4"\t"$5"\t"$7"\t"$9} else {print "chr"$1"\t"$5"\t"$5"\t"$3"\t"$4"\t"$5"\t"$7"\t"$9}}}' mm9.gtf > mm9_TSS.gtf